aws-amplify/docs/cli-toolchain/usage.md

 When performing operations against the local mock endpoint, the Amplify CLI will automatically update your `aws-exports.js` and `awsconfiguration.json` with the local endpoints, fake values where necessary (e.g. fake API key), and disable SSL with an explicit value (`DangerouslyConnectToHTTPEndpointForTesting`) to indicate the functionality is only for local mocking and testing.
 This happens automatically when you run `amplify mock` and the server is running.
 Once you stop the mock server the config files are updated with the correct cloud endpoints for your project and `DangerouslyConnectToHTTPEndpointForTesting` is removed from the config file.

+Additionally, if `amplify/mock.json` exists, its contents will be used to configure mocking.

 #### aws-exports.js example

 ```javascript